theNewDynamic/minjinlee.com/_drafts/lit-up-podcast-with-angela-ledgerwood.md

 ---

-I had the opportunity to talk with Angela Ledgerwood, the host of the brilliant podcast, Lit Up.&nbsp;
+I had the opportunity to talk with Angela Ledgerwood, the host of the brilliant podcast, Lit Up.
+Angela is smart, funny and gorgeous.
+Oh, and she's also kindhearted.&nbsp;

 Episode Chapter 93.
 It was aired on March 7, the International Women's Day.&nbsp;